Is it HPV or Vaginal Yeast Infection?

 It’s important to get properly tested because vaginal yeast infection symptoms can sometimes be confused with bacterial vaginosis, chlamydia, gonorrhea or trichomoniasis, the latter three are sexually transmitted diseases.

-If you cannot get checked by a doctor, you can buy a test that will allow you to check your vaginal pH.
-The most popular vaginal pH test is Monistat Vaginal Health Test.
+If you cannot get checked by a doctor, you can order a vaginal health test that will allow you to get tested from home and exclude other causes of your symptoms, such as BV or an STD.

 How to Treat a Vaginal Yeast Infection?

 If you decide to self-treat a vaginal yeast infection, there are plenty of OTC vaginal yeast infection treatments to choose from.
 The two most popular are:

 Monistat 7 contains Miconazole, a very effective compound against Candida cells that cause a yeast infection.
 You insert one applicator with cream into your vagina every night before going to bed for seven consecutive nights.